Bonnie Hunt

-Bonnie Lynn Hunt (born September 22, 1961) is an American actress, comedian, director, producer, writer and television host.
-Her film roles include Rain Man, Beethoven, Beethoven's 2nd, Jumanji, Jerry Maguire, The Green Mile, Cheaper by the Dozen, and Cheaper by the Dozen 2.
+Bonnie Lynn Hunt (born September 22, 1961) is an American actress and comedian.
+Her film roles include Rain Man, Beethoven, Beethoven's 2nd, Jumanji, Jerry Maguire, The Green Mile, Cheaper by the Dozen, Cheaper by the Dozen 2, and Red One.

-Hunt has done voice work in A Bug's Life, Zootopia, and the Monsters, Inc., Cars, and Toy Story franchises.
+Hunt has done voice work starting with A Bug's Life (1998) and went on to voice characters in multiple animated franchises including Monsters, Inc. (2001-present), Cars (2006-present), Toy Story (2010-present), and Zootopia (2016-present).
 She starred in Grand and Davis Rules, as well as creating, producing, writing, and starring in The Building, Bonnie, and Life with Bonnie.
 From 2008 to 2010, she hosted The Bonnie Hunt Show.

 Early life

-Bonnie Lynn Hunt was born on September 22, 1961, in Chicago, to Robert Edward Hunt, an electrician, and Alice E. Hunt (née Jatczak), a homemaker.
-Her father was of Irish and Belgian ancestry and her mother is of Polish descent.
+Bonnie Lynn Hunt was born on September 22, 1961, in Chicago, Illinois, to Robert Edward Hunt (1927–1981), an electrician, and Alice E. Hunt (née Jatczak; 1925–2021).
+Her father was of Irish and Belgian ancestry and her mother was of Polish descent.
 She has three older brothers named Patrick, Kevin, and Tom, two older sisters named Cathy and Carol, and a younger sister named Mary.

-She was educated in Catholic schools, attending St. Ferdinand Grammar School and Notre Dame High School for Girls in Chicago, and worked part-time as a nurse's aide.
+She was educated in Catholic schools, attending Saint Ferdinand School and Notre Dame High School for Girls in Chicago, and worked part-time as a nurse's aide.

 In 1982, Hunt worked as an oncology nurse at Northwestern Memorial Hospital in Chicago.
 In 1984, she co-founded an improvisational comedy troupe called An Impulsive Thing.
 Hunt also performed as a member of Chicago's world-famous the Second City, joining in 1986.

 In 1988, while a nurse, Hunt auditioned on her lunch break for the role of waitress Sally Dibbs in Rain Man and won it.